-2.2 Our investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), and previously the Money Laundering Regulations 2007 (MLRs 2007), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.
+2.1 Our investigation identified areas of concern in relation to the firm's compliance with the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017), and previously the Money Laundering Regulations 2007 (MLRs 2007), the SRA Principles 2011, the SRA Code of Conduct 2011, the SRA Principles 2019 and the SRA Code of Conduct for Firms 2019.

 Firm-wide risk assessment (FWRA)

-2.3 The firm did not have in place a documented firm-wide risk assessment (FWRA) between 26 June 2017 and 9 April 2025, in breach of Regulation 18 of the MLRs 2017.
+2.3 The firm did not have in place a documented FWRA between 26 June 2017 and 4 October 2024, in breach of Regulation 18 of the MLRs 2017.
 The firm is required to have a FWRA which includes the details of the firm's assessment of risk in five key areas.
-The firm was unable to provide us with any such document as part of the DBR, instead providing only a blank SRA template as part of the 'pre-review documents.'
+The firm was unable to provide us with any such document as part of the pre-inspection documents

-2.4 On 31 May 2024, the AML Proactive Supervision team wrote to the firm highlighting the firm's lack of FWRA and provided the firm with guidance to produce a compliant FWRA, tailored to the firm's work, clients, and structure.
+2.4 On 13 September 2024, the AML Proactive Supervision team wrote to the firm highlighting the firm's lack of a FWRA and provided the firm with guidance to produce a compliant FWRA, tailored to the firm's work, clients, and structure.